 Non-live vaccines include:

-Before starting Ocrevus, talk to your doctor about any vaccines you may need.
+Before starting Ocrevus, talk with your doctor about any vaccines you may need.

 Ocrevus and other drugs that weaken your immune system